webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 };
 ```

-To see what info is available in `module` and `chunks` objects, you can put `debugger;` statement in the callback, [run your webpack build in debug mode](/contribute/debugging/#devtools) and inspect the parameters in Chromium DevTools.
+In order to see what information is available in `module` and `chunks` objects, you can put `debugger;` statement in the callback.
+Then [run your webpack build in debug mode](/contribute/debugging/#devtools) to inspect the parameters in Chromium DevTools.

 #### `splitChunks.cacheGroups.{cacheGroup}.filename`